bringupsw/code-indexing/README.md

 python semantic_pipeline.py --ask "What does this code do?" --index ./test_index
 ```

-### Contributing
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📝 License

-This project is open source.
-License details to be determined.

 ## 🙏 Acknowledgments

 - Built with Python's AST module for code analysis